LW83/project4new/README.md

     5. Abstract User:
           - Issue: I had started my initial build and created models for the Profile and Bookings and then worked on creating updates to the User Model.
 I was having significant issues migrating the changes.
           - Solution: After some research I discovered that customising the User model mid-build is very challenging to do, so I restarted my project from scratch beginning with the User model and then recreating the other models in the new repo.
-I was still then having issues with migrating my User so I then had Tutor Support to implement the second solution (see second StackOverFlow link)
+I was still then having issues with migrating my User so I then had Tutor support to implement the second solution (see second StackOverFlow link)
           - Resource:  [StackOverFlow](https://stackoverflow.com/questions/6646400/does-django-ship-with-the-authentication-templates-for-use-with-the-django-contr)
           [StackOverFlow](https://stackoverflow.com/questions/44651760/django-db-migrations-exceptions-inconsistentmigrationhistory)